-Now, USB 3.2 heralded a big change – it started phasing out the signature Type A connector (along with other types of connectors) in favor of USB-C. This was only natural, seeing as the new connector supported higher data transfer speeds, could charge peripherals faster, plus it is more convenient to use since it can be plugged in either way, just like Apple’s Lightning connector.
+Now, USB 3.2 heralded a significant change – it started phasing out the signature Type-A connector (along with other types of connectors) in favor of USB-C. This was only natural, seeing as the new connector supported higher data transfer speeds, could charge peripherals faster, plus it is more convenient to use since it can be plugged in either way, just like Apple’s Lightning connector.

 Coming up next is USB4, which will offer unprecedented 40 Gbit/s data transfer speeds, Thunderbolt 3 compatibility, and it will use only the USB-C connector.
 However, USB4 devices aren’t here yet, and they won’t be for a while.

 So, the bottom line when it comes to comparing USB 3.1 Gen 1 and Gen 2 connectors: it’s all mostly about speed.
 A Gen 1 connector can support speeds of up to 5 Gbit/s while a Gen 2 connector can support speeds twice as high – a hefty 10 Gbit/s.